 Strengthening basic health systems is a major focus of international efforts.
 International organizations such as the World Health Organization and UNICEF work with governments to operate and support programs that provide education, training, and information related to disease prevention and hygiene improvement for households and communities.
 Such organizations provide technology, strategy, etc. to governments and provide necessary medical equipment and train public health personnel.
 They provide basic health services mainly to underdeveloped countries where health services are not available due to lack of essential medical facilities

 l Support for neonatal health

-Supporting neonatal health is also important.
 Around 7,000 newborns die every day worldwide.
 Lack of awareness of unsanitary environment and lack of essential medical services are the biggest causes of newborn deaths in underdeveloped countries.
-To address these issues, international organizations, governments and related agencies work together to implement programs that provide vaccinations and nutrition and help prevent mother-to-child transmission of HIV and other infectious diseases.
+To address these issues, international organizations, governments, and related agencies work together to implement programs that provide vaccinations and nutrition and help prevent mother-to-child transmission of HIV and other infectious diseases.

 l Support for maternal health

-Just as important is supporting maternal health.
 Around 830 women worldwide die from pregnancy and childbirth related complications every day.
 The death of mothers due to pregnancy and childbirth can be sufficiently prevented by proper medical support, systematic prepartum and postpartum care, and provision of pregnancy and childbirth related information.
-International organizations and governments are carrying out health and medical projects to help mothers and newborns around the world to be able to receive professional help during childbirth and have access to clean water, proper nutrition, basic medical services and vaccines.
+International organizations and governments are carrying out health and medical projects to help mothers and newborns around the world to be able to receive professional help during childbirth and have access to clean water, proper nutrition, basic medical services, and vaccines.

 We must work together to protect the health and human rights of all people